 GFA-supported workers seek to walk out the call of the prophet Isaiah (1:17, NIV):

 Defend the oppressed.

 Give to Provide Vocational Training

-A donation to GFA's Vocational Training fund can help a mother or father in Asia learn a valuable skill, generating income to escape the cycle of poverty.
+A donation to GFA's Vocational Training fund can help a mother or father in Asia learn a valuable skill, generating income to escape the cycle of poverty and social injustice.